Tags

 • Click on the name of the tag you wish to edit.

-• Enter changes you would like to make in the field.
+• Enter the changes you would like to make in the field.

-• Hit Enter and your tag is saved with its new name.
+• Hit the enter key on your keyboard, and the tag is saved with its new name.

-Deleting a tag removes all occurrences of that tag across all items.
+Deleting a tag removes all occurrences of that tag across all resources.

 Tagdelete.png